 4. Do their Homework: Now this happens a lot.
 I can say that when I see the craft works and coloring sheets on the class bulletin.
 We all know what are children are capable of and how good their motor and creative skills are.
 Of course, I too want my child to do his craft neatly and make it really pretty, but that should not make me do things for him.
 The craft aided by parent is surely very pretty but it certainly looses the purpose it aims to achieve.

 So stop doing those crafts for your children to make them look like pinetrest crafts.
-Rather appreciate the creativity of your child.
+Rather appreciate the creativity of your child, help them to improve it by doing different brain activities.
 Same goes for coloring.
 Let them color the hair purple and the grass pink…its their time to experiment.

 5. Throw the biggest, grandest birthday parties: I know children are fond of birthdays but its not in their nature to ask for the grandest, biggest party.
 All they want is to have fun with their friends and get those gifts.
 So we need to start budgeting the birthday parties so our children do not equate happiness with money.